yanntm/its-lola/README.md

 * `Benchkit_head.its.sh` Invoke its-tools, passing `-rebuildPNML` flag, and no flags corresponding to actual model-checking solutions (`-its,-ltsmin,-smt` all disabled).
 If there remain properties to solve this builds a pair of files with `.sr.` added to their name.
 * `Benchkit_head.lola.sh` outside of the name, this is basically taken directly from lola distribution
 * `Makefile` : this is a core file of lola in the MCC contestant mode, that we edited slightly.
-* `install_XXX.sh` : To install the tool dependencies, run the `install` shell scripts, but this step is not yet fully automated for lola component.
+* `install_XXX.sh` : To install the tool and its dependencies, run the `install_all.sh` that calls all the other install shell scripts.
+You need a C compiler and might also need autotools.

+### Acknowledgements

+Yann Thierry-Mieg, LIP6, Sorbonne Université, CNRS.
-This software is freely available under terms of GPL.
+This software is freely available under the terms of GPL v3, see License file.